meytalbs/os_ex4/README.txt

 an answer (0 or 1,) if the applicant is not registered in the system it returns the value 1.

-Input:
+Input:		*no input*
-Output:
+Output:		*no output*

 compile: gcc -Wall ex4c2.c -o ex4c2
-run: ./ex3c2
+run: ./ex4c2

-importent: must to run it befor program in ex4c2.c!
+importent: (in 3 diffrent terminals) run order: ./ex4c1 ./ex4c2 ./ex4c3

 Program file: ex4c3.c